Courses Available Online, Virtually and Classroom

 Don’t panic: You’ve done all the hard revision prior to the exam and you don’t want to blow it because you have worked yourself up into a state and you are panicking.
 Try to relax a bit by taking some deep breaths.
 Read the paper first, and this will help to settle you into exam mode more easily.

-Read the question: Make sure you read the question carefully and identify the context of the question, any key words in of the question.
+Read the question: Make sure you read the question carefully and identify the context of the question, any key words in the question.

 Read the question again: A reminder to stop and read the question again carefully before attempting the answer.